barrucadu/barrucadu.co.uk/posts/2015-11-29-breaking-the-law-verifying-typeclass-laws-with-quickcheck-and-dejafu.markdown

 ---
-title: Breaking the Law: Verifying Typeclass Laws with QuickCheck and Deja Fu
+title: "Breaking the Law: Verifying Typeclass Laws with QuickCheck and Deja Fu"
 description: Testing typeclass laws with QuickCheck has been done to death, but what about when we add concurrency to the mix?
 ---